MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

     In the output, under **Text**, you can see the audio transcibed into text.

-## Explore text to speech in Azure AI Foundry's Speech Playground
+## Explore text to speech in Foundry's Speech Playground

-Now let's see how Azure AI Speech can generate audible speech from text.
+Now let's see how Azure Speech can generate audible speech from text.

 1. In the Speech playground, select the **Text to speech** tab and ensure **Voice gallery** is selected.
 1. View the available voices, and select one (such as *Ava Multilingual*).